Tabular View

 Sharing the Tabular View With Other Users

 You can share a configured tabular view with other Cloud Cost Optimization users outside of Flexera One.
-For details, complete the steps below.

 To share the Tabular View URL with other Cloud Cost Optimization users outside of Flexera One: